March is Colorectal Cancer Awareness Month

 join with the aacr to find better ways to prevent and treat colorectal cancer

 Colorectal cancer awareness is important because many cases of cancer of the colon or rectum are preventable.
-Screening by colonoscopy can prevent this cancer because precancerous polyps found during the procedure can be removed at the same time.
+Screening by colonoscopy can help prevent this cancer because precancerous polyps found during the procedure can be removed at the same time.
 Furthermore, colonoscopy can also detect the cancer at early stages, when treatment is more likely to be successful.

-Colorectal Cancer awareness: early onset
+Early-Onset Colorectal Cancer

 One Person’s Story

-Brian Beck of Ethridge, Tennessee, is living with stage IV colon cancer thanks to timely detection and participation in clinical trials of new therapies.
-Indeed, four and a half years after his diagnosis, he’s still able to work full time.
-Read his story in the AACR Cancer Progress Report 2023:
+Brian Beck of Ethridge, Tennessee, is living with stage 4 colon cancer thanks to timely detection and participation in clinical trials of new therapies.
+Several years after his diagnosis, he’s still able to work full time.
+Read his story in the AACR Cancer Progress Report 2023: Brian Beck: Living with Stage IV Colon Cancer, Thanks to Clinical Trials and Research.

 the latest on colorectal cancer

-Colorectal cancer awareness has led to greater use of at-home screening tests like Cologuard and FIT.
-These widely-used tests are equally effective.
+- Colorectal cancer awareness has led to greater use of at-home screening tests like Cologuard and FIT.
+These widely used tests are equally effective.
 However, FIT is a fraction of the cost of Cologuard.
 Read more in Cancer Today: Comparing Costs of At-Home Colorectal Screening Tests.

 What the AACR is Doing in the Area of colorectal cancer research